 Write a new post in response to today’s one-word prompt.

 There are constructive dilemmas and destructive dilemmas.
-A engineer or a scientist working on a problem in mathematics and physics might very well be facing a constructive dilemma.
-Either choice will have favorable consequence and the outcome will still be more or less favorable, for what the intended goal is.
+An engineer or a scientist working on a mathematics and physics problem might very well be facing a constructive dilemma.
+Either choice will have favorable consequences, and the outcome will still be more or less optimistic for the intended goal.

 Are you in a destructive dilemma?
 That is a problem offering two possibilities, neither of which is acceptable or preferable.
 Your “Damned if you do, damned if you don’t.”
-One in this position has been traditionally described as “being on the horns of a dilemma”, neither horn being comfortable.
-“Between a rock and a hard place”, since both objects or metaphorical choices are rough.
+One in this position has got traditionally described as “being on the horns of a dilemma,” neither horn being comfortable.
+“Between a rock and a hard place,” since both objects or metaphorical choices are rough.

-If you face a dilemma, there is a chance it was self created from one’s own action or inaction about getting something accomplished in life, thus creating the dilemma.
-A decision will have to be made to face the dilemma head on, decide what the options are to turn the dilemma into something good and productive.
+If you face a dilemma, there is a chance it was self-created from one’s action or inaction about getting something accomplished in life, thus creating difficulty.
+A decision will have to be made, face the dilemma head-on and decide what the options are to turn the dilemma into something good and productive.
 The alternative, live with the consequences.

-If your dilemma has been created by something that you have done on your own, retrace your steps and review your actions.
-You might very well be able to ‘take the bull by the horns’ and solve the dilemma without suffering serious consequences.
-One good thing about a dilemma, it can possibly be one of the best learning experiences man can ever find himself in.
+If your dilemma got created by something you have done on your own, retrace your steps and review your actions.
+You might very well be able to ‘take the bull by the horns and solve the dilemma without suffering severe consequences.
+One good thing about a dilemma, it can be one of the best learning experiences man can ever find himself in.
 You might say dilemmas are all part of life’s learning process.